-Individuals may be unable to locate a secure area and be exposed in an open area.
+In these events individuals or groups may be unable to locate a secure area and will be exposed in an open area.
 An open area may include cafeterias, gymnasia, libraries, and tunnels, which are difficult to isolate and secure.
 In this instance, individuals should recognize the inherent 'safety in numbers' ideology and collectively locate an exit, or attempt to hide in their location.
+Best to discuss this with your colleagues and supervisor to develop local responses.